Retired Not Out, Paul Chappell's Journal

 About This Website

-This is the personal website of Paul Chappell.
 I’m a 69-year-old retired computer programmer, living in Marsden, West Yorkshire, England.
-My favourite city is Liverpool, England.
-Mainly because I was born there, which makes me a scouser.
+I was born in Liverpool, which makes me a scouser.

 Photography